sassoftware/viya4-iac-azure/CONTRIBUTING.md

 All contributions (PRs) must be accompanied with passing unit and/or integration tests, following our [testing philosophy](./docs/user/TestingPhilosophy.md).
 If you are unfamiliar with this process, we are happy to help through continuous collaboration within the pull request.
 All pull requests must also pass our linter analysis checks.
-Contributiions may be subjected to security scans before acceptance.
+Contributions may be subjected to security scans before acceptance.

 ## Security Scans